 In the summer of 1787, fifty-five men gathered at the statehouse in Philadelphia to examine, and then amend the failing Articles of Confederation.
 The document they went on to produce throughout the course of the summer is one of the great political writings of all time, influenced by the great thinkers of their time and of the past.

-Explore The Constitution with the quiz and videos below.
+Learn more about the US Constitution with the quiz below.

 0 of 9 questions completed